 NATIONAL CURRIED CHICKEN DAY

-Each year on January 12, curried chicken lovers enthusiastically celebrate National Curried Chicken Day.
+Each year on January 12th, curried chicken lovers enthusiastically celebrate National Curried Chicken Day by making a dish full of a variety of flavorful spices.

 “Curries came into favor as an excellent way of using up cold meat.”
 Lizzie Collingham Curry: A Tale of Cooks and Conquerors